10 History Passion Project Ideas for High School Students

 Project Support Manager at Polygence

-4 minute read
+6 minute read

 If past events fascinate you or if you truly feel as if you were born in the wrong century, you should consider becoming a historian!
 Knowing when, why, and how decisions have been made over time is a great skill to have.
 Those who possess a good understanding of the outcomes of past events have the upper hand in helping create a better future.

-Interesting History Topics to Research and Explore
+Interesting History Project Ideas to Research and Explore

 1) History Research Paper About Your Favorite Event

-Jump in and get your hands dirty by exploring your favorite historical event!Once you choose your theme, identify your primary questions, find primary sources, and study up on your topic, draft your findings into a paper.
+Jump in and get your hands dirty by exploring your favorite historical event!
+Once you choose your theme, identify your primary questions, find primary sources, and study up on your topic.
+Next, it’s time to draft your findings into an original history research paper.

-Idea by history research mentor Charles
+Idea by previous history research mentor Charles

-2) Family History
+2) Research Your Family History

 Idea by history research mentor Luther

-3) Comparative (Ancient) History
+3) Explore Comparative (Ancient) History Topics

 Conduct a research paper focused on an ancient historical event of your choosing.
 Once your topic is chosen, determine a research gap within your event that you would like to explore further.
 From there, identify five research questions revolving around your event gap that can help you fill in the blanks.
-Do your own research to find the answers to your questions!
+Do your research to find the answers to your questions!

-Idea by history research mentor Supratik
+Idea by previous history research mentor Supratik

-4) Hollywood vs. History
+4) History vs. Hollywood

 Choose a few different movies that revolve around real historical events.
 After watching the movies and taking detailed notes, do your research by reading up on each of these topics.
 How realistic are the movies?
 What information was added, left out, or exaggerated?

-Idea by history research mentor Holly
+Idea by previous history research mentor Holly

 5) Propaganda in World War II

 If the Second World War fascinates you, this is your project!
-Pull together as many pieces of propaganda from that time period as you can find.
+Pull together as many pieces of propaganda from that period as you can find.
 This could range from anything relating to a poster, milk carton, comic book, etc. Analyzing your findings will provide you with an understanding of the different reactions portrayed through society at this time.
 How does this compare to today?

 Idea by history research mentor Jonathan